IRS Form 8802 Instructions

 Line 5: Tax return information

-If the applicant was required to file a U.S. tax form for the requested tax period(s), select ‘Yes,’ then specify the specific tax form.
+If the applicant was required to file a U.S. tax form for the requested tax period(s), select ‘Yes,’ then specify the appropriate income tax return.
 Afterwards, go directly to Line 7.

 Afterwards, proceed to Line 6.